insin/nwb/docs/Commands.md

 In production mode builds, the Babel [react-remove-prop-types](https://github.com/oliviertassinari/babel-plugin-transform-react-remove-prop-types) transform will be used.

-When building React apps, you can also pass a `--preact` flag to configure Webpack to use [Preact](https://github.com/developit/preact) via the [`preact-compat`](https://github.com/developit/preact-compat) module (both of which must be installed separately).
-If your app and its dependencies are  compatible with Preact, this can be a quick and easy way to reduce the size of your app.
+When building React apps, you can also pass a `--preact` flag to configure Webpack to use [Preact](https://preactjs.com/) via the [`preact-compat`](https://github.com/developit/preact-compat) module, or an `--inferno` flag to configure Webpack to use [Inferno](https://infernojs.org/) via the [`inferno-compat`](https://github.com/infernojs/inferno/tree/master/packages/inferno-compat#readme) module.

+If your app and its dependencies are compatible, this can be a quick and easy way to reduce the size of your app.

 **In React component modules and other web modules:**